President Pays Gigantic Fine for Stealing From Charity

 1. When he had the Trump 2020 campaign put the Trump Foundation’s name on promotional materials and ceremonial checks related to a fundraiser that he, as a candidate, held for military veterans in January 2016.
 (The Trump Foundation was ostensibly a charity, and charities can’t participate in political campaigns.)

-2. When he used $100,000 of the Trump Foundation’s money—which was raised almost entirely from other people—to settle an ordinance dispute that his Mar-a-Lago club/vacation home was having with the city of Palm Beach.
-(He had violated the ordinance in question by flying an enormous American flag on an 80-foot-flagpole, which, admittedly, is a funny way to get sued by the city of Palm Beach.)
+2. When he used $100,000 of the Trump Foundation’s money—which was raised almost entirely from other people—to settle an ordinance dispute that his Mar-a-Lago club/vacation home was having with the city of Palm Beach, Florida.
+(He had violated the ordinance in question by flying an enormous American flag on an 80-foot flagpole, which, admittedly, is a funny way to get sued by the city of Palm Beach.)

 6. When he used $10,000 of the Trump Foundation’s money to buy a painting of himself (Donald Trump) that he hung inside his Doral resort in Miami.

-7. When he used $32,000 of the Foundation’s money to pay “stewardship” costs for a piece of property in Westchester County, New York that he’d donated to a land preservation group (but only after attempting unsuccessfully to build a golf course and luxury housing on it).
+7. When he used $32,000 of the Trump Foundation’s money to pay “stewardship” costs for a piece of property in Westchester County, New York, that he’d donated to a land preservation group (but only after attempting unsuccessfully to build a golf course and luxury housing on it).

 Some people might say that No. 6 is the best because it creates an overlapping Venn diagram of corruption involving the Doral resort, to which Trump’s administration attempted to award a contract to host the G-7 international summit.
 But I like No. 5 because it’s so simple.